Navigation

 Bupa medicines checklist

 Diuretics are medicines that increase the amount of urine (pee) you produce.
-This allows your body to get rid of excess water and salts.
-They’re often called water tablets.
-Your doctor may prescribe diuretics for you if you have high blood pressure or heart failure.
-See our sections on ‘Uses of diuretics’ and ‘How diuretics work’ for more information.
+They get rid of excess water and salts and are often called water tablets.
+Your doctor may prescribe diuretics if you have high blood pressure or heart failure.

 More on this topic